OpenCDMP/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 OpenCDMP is virtual organisation hosting all OpenCDMP open source components.

+OpenCDMP is a platform for the management of Research Output Planning and Compliance Management.
+It builds on OpenDMP (Open Data Management Planning) concepts, yet on an entirelly new code basis that puts on focus robustness, scalability and flexibility.

+## Main contributors

 OpenCDMP software is designed and developed by Communication & Information Technologies Experts S.A.
 (CITE) [ https://www.cite.gr ] with the support of OpenAIRE AMKE [ https://www.openaire.eu/openaire-amke ].

-OpenAIRE AMKE provides, operates and supports the OpenAIRE ARGOS Service [ https://argos.openaire.eu ], which is a publicly available hosted service utilising the OpenCDMP software ( since October 2024, formelly OpenDMP ).
+OpenAIRE AMKE provides, operates and supports the OpenAIRE ARGOS Service [ https://argos.openaire.eu ], which is a publicly available hosted service utilising the OpenCDMP software since October 2024 (formelly being based on OpenDMP).

-OpenCDMP builds on OpenDMP concepts, but on an entirelly new code basis that puts on target robustness, scalability and flexibility.
+## Licencing

-OpenCDMP core components are Free and Open Source Software (FOSS) licensed by CITE under EUPL 1.2 license [ https://joinup.ec.europa.eu/licence/european-union-public-licence-version-12-or-later-eupl ].
+OpenCDMP components provided in this repository are Free and Open Source Software (FOSS) licensed by CITE under EUPL 1.2 license [ https://joinup.ec.europa.eu/licence/european-union-public-licence-version-12-or-later-eupl ].

+Hereing provided Open Source components suffice for the operation of OpenCDMP, yet additional Closed Source components may be required for the activation of supplementary functionalities.
+Those are mostly provided as free-to-use software for not-for-profit purposes and can be located in well known repositories depending on the technology.

+## Funding and support

 This software has received funding from  European Union’s Horizon Europe framework programme under the following actions: